open2b/scriggo-site/site/disassembler.md

 ### Append

-The instruction `Append` appends values to the slice addressed by `s` and store the resulting slice in `s`.
+The instruction `Append` appends values to the slice addressed by `s` and stores the resulting slice in `s`.
 The appended values are the values in the registers starting from the register `start` and ending to the register `end`.
 The registers with the values to append are consecutive and their type depends on the type of the slice's element.

 ```go
 Syntax:  Append start end s ; description: s = append(s, start, ..., end)